cedlemo/OCaml-GObject-Introspection/README.md

 ## TODOS :

-  * Update the GLib loader code example in the wiki.

   * Find the problem with jbuilder and Travis.
 Why can I run the tests under ArchLinux but not on Travis